PodcasterDJ/Podcaster/README.md

 Before making translation
-heroku buildpacks:set https://github.com/grauwoelfchen/heroku-buildpack-gettext.git -a <PROJECT_NAME>
+heroku buildpacks:set https://github.com/grauwoelfchen/heroku-buildpack-gettext.git -a butterflybone

 How to make and update new translations